Best Towns for Day Trips: Newark

 Take a few minutes to wander around the Newark Penn Station train hub, which it isn’t as large as New York’s Grand Central Station, but is filled with stunning architecture and gorgeous interiors.

 For food, head over to Ferry Street, which cuts through the Ironbound neighborhood of Newark.
-It’s not far from the Prudential Center and has a bevy of restaurants, many serving international fare, including Brasilia Grill featuring Brazilian BBQ, Fornos of Spain with Spanish surf and turf, Sol-Mar with upscale Portuguese cuisine or Mompou a Spanish tapas bar.
+It’s not far from the Prudential Center and has a bevy of restaurants, many serving international fare, including Brasilia Grill featuring Brazilian BBQ, Sol-Mar with upscale Portuguese cuisine or Mompou a Spanish tapas bar.
 Go for a walk along the Passaic River in Essex County Riverfront Park after your meal.

 If you want more traditional options, try the famed Don Pepe for traditional Portuguese seafood dinners or drive to East Newark for a stop at Top’s Diner.
 The spot is regularly voted one of New Jersey’s best diners and its expansive menu and traditional chrome look are part of the NJ experience.